pirovc/ganon/README.md

 #### --split-hierarchy, --keep-hierarchy or --skip-hierarchy

 When using multiple databases in different hierarchical levels to classify reads, it is possible to report them separetly using `--split-hierarchy`.
 Once activated, one report will be generated for each hierarchical label.
-In each hierarchical specific report, the counts of other hierarchies are going to be reported at the root level to keep consistency in the reports.
 It is also possible to select or ignore specific hierarchical labels (e.g. for a label use for host removal) using `--keep-hierarchy` or `--skip-hierarchy`.

 ## Install without conda